TileDB-Inc/TileDB-Vector-Search/src/src/README.md

 /home/user/tiledb-vector-search/src/test/../sift_array.h:68:5: error: use of undeclared identifier 'subarray'
     subarray.set_subarray(subarray_vals);
 ```
 then you likely need a more recent version of `libtiledb`.
 To fix this, first try updating your installed version of `libtiledb` by invoking the appropriate "upgrade" or "update" command associated with your package manager (if you installed `libtiledb` using a package manager).
-Otherwise, obtain an up-to-date version of `libtiledb` from the TileDB github repository at `https://github.com/TileDB-Inc/TileDB` and build and install it per the instructions there.
+Otherwise, obtain an up-to-date version of `libtiledb` from the TileDB GitHub repository at `https://github.com/TileDB-Inc/TileDB` and build and install it per the instructions there.

 After installing TileDB, your setting for
 `TileDB_DIR` should be the same as the value of `CMAKE_INSTALL_PREFIX` that was used when building and installing `libtiledb`.